 On today’s date in 1812, Major-General Sir Isaac Brock died defending Queenston Heights against an invading army of 1,200 U.S. troops and militia.

-Known as “The Hero of Upper Canada” for his role in the War of 1812 and Battle of Queenston Heights, Brock has been honoured with commemorative coins struck by various mints around the world, including the Royal Canadian Mint.
+Known as “The Hero of Upper Canada” for his role in the Battle of Queenston Heights and the War of 1812, Brock has been honoured with commemorative coins struck by various mints around the world, including the Royal Canadian Mint.